Wednesday, July 24, 2013

 "As members of this administration have previously indicated, the US government has not carried out drone strikes in the United States and has no intention of doing so.
 As a policy matter moreover, we reject the use of military force where well-established law enforcement authorities in this country provide the best means for incapacitating a terrorist threat.
 We have a long history of using the criminal justice system to incapacitate individuals located in our country who pose a threat to the United States and its interests abroad.
 Hundreds of individuals have been arrested and convicted of terrorism-related offenses in our federal courts.”

 So, the answer: It's never happened, we have no intention of making it happen but hypothetically under the most extreme circumstances, it's possible.
-And the only thing Rand Paul focused on (as well as a lot of the media - you know, because controversy du jour) is the "it's possible" part to begin his fist shaking (and fundraising opportunity) outrage.
+And the only thing Rand Paul focused on (as well as a lot of the media - you know, because controversy du jour) is the "it's possible" part to begin his fist shaking (and fundraising opportunity) outrage.“For example, the president could conceivably have no choice but to authorize the military to use such force if necessary to protect the homeland in the circumstances like a catastrophic attack like the ones suffered on December 7, 1941, and September 11, 2001.”

 As David von Ebers writes, no one was worried about "the possibility" of military strikes on US soil under extreme circumstances when we were under attack.